Back to blog

 Share

-In most cases, the first step to building an automated web scraper comes from writing up a python web scraper script.
+In most cases, the first step to building an automated web scraper comes from writing up a Python web scraper script.
 The second is the automation itself, which can be done in many different ways, yet one of them stands out as the most straightforward. macOS, Linux, and other Unix-like operating systems have a built-in tool - cron - which is specifically suited for continuously repeated tasks.

 Therefore, this article will primarily teach how to schedule tasks using cron.
 For the automation example, a web scraper written using Python was chosen.

-Do note that before you start configuring cron, there are certain preparatory guidelines we’d recommend you follow, as this will ensure you’ll have fewer chances of errors.
+Note that before you start configuring cron, there are certain preparatory guidelines we’d recommend you follow, as this will ensure you’ll have fewer chances of errors.

 Preparing the Python script